 Where a breach of the regulations continues or becomes more serious, a regulatory hearing may be called as an opportunity for the licence or certificate holder to make representations and present their case to the Commission.
-There were no sanctions issued or regulatory hearings called during 2022.
+One regulatory hearing was called during 2023.
+The hearing was scheduled to take place in early 2024 and the licence holder in question was suspended in advance of the hearing; the licence was subsequently surrendered.